Can adding radiation to immune therapy help improve survival for people with extensive stage small cell lung cancer?

 There are organizations that may inspect your records.
 These organizations are required to make sure your information is kept private, unless required by law to provide information.
 Some of these organizations are:

-• The National Cancer Institute (NCI) Central Institutional Review Board (IRB), which is a group of people who review the research with the goal of protecting the people who take part in the study.
+• The National Cancer Institute (NCI) Central Investigational Review Board (CIRB), which is a group of people who review the research with the goal of protecting the people who take part in the study.

 • The Food and Drug Administration (FDA) and the groups it works with to review research.

-• The NCI’s National Clinical Trials Network and the groups it works with to conduct research: Alliance for Clinical Trials in Oncology (ALLIANCE), ECOG-ACRIN Cancer Research Group (ECOG-ACRIN), SWOG, and Imaging and Radiation Oncology Core (IROC).
+• The NCI’s National Clinical Trials Network and the groups it works with to conduct research, including NRG Oncology.

 Clinical Studies FAQ